Milkweed (novel): Summary

-Misha addresses the reader, telling them that they were "the thing that gave [him] shape".
+Jack addresses the reader, telling them that they were "the thing that gave [him] shape".
 He tells them that "the important thing was not that you listened, but that I talked.
 I can see that now.
 I was born into craziness.
 When the whole world turned crazy, I was ready for it.
 That's how I survived.
 And when the craziness was over, where did that leave me?
 On the street corner, that's where, running my mouth, spilling myself.
 And I needed you there.
 You were the bottle I poured myself into."
 He continues to ramble about his adventures in the streets.
 "Then one day in Philadelphia, in the shadow of City Hall two women stopped and listened...
 After a while one of them reached out her hand and cupped [his] ear clump.
 She smiled, nodded and said, 'We hear you.
 It's enough.
 It's over.'
 And they walked on, and [he] went another way, and [he] never took another street corner."

 Many years pass, and we find Jack working in a Bag ‘n Go market when his daughter and granddaughter walk in.
 They introduce themselves as Katherine and Wendy, respectively.
 Katherine asks him to give Wendy her middle name, which she had left blank for him to fill.
 Without a moment of hesitation, he answers, "Janina".
 They take him home.

 Jack digs up the milkweed plant and plants it in his own back yard.
 "The milkweed does not change colors.
 The milkweed is as green in October as in July."
 He calls it an "angel plant".
 For him, it is a symbol of endurance; it is a symbol of his survival.
 He often spends time with his granddaughter, Wendy Janina, who calls him Poppynoodle.
 Katherine asks him if he'll ever explain to her his granddaughter's middle name, to which he replies, "Someday".
 As he rocks Janina in his lap, Misha thinks of all the names he has been called.
 "Call me thief.
 Call me stupid.
 Call me Gypsy.
 Call me Jew.
 Call me one-eared Jack.
 I don't care.
 Empty-handed victims once told me who I was.
 Then Uri told me.
 Then an armband.
 Then an immigration officer.
 And now this little girl in my lap, this little girl whose call silences the trampling Jackboots.
 Her voice will be the last.
 I was.
 Now I am.
 I am...
 Poppynoodle."